madprops/airc/README.md

 ---

-`model` : Which openai model to use.
+`model` : Which ChatGPT or Gemini model to use.

-Give the exact model name like `gemini-1.5-pro`, or `gpt-3.5-turbo`.
+Give the exact model name, like `gpt-3.5-turbo`, or `gemini-1.5-pro`.

 ---

 `context`: Max number of context levels to remember.